Messaging Overview

 Email Notifications (Optional)

-FS PBX can also send SMS messages to a user's email address for convenience.
+FS PBX can also send message notifications to a user's email address for convenience.

 However: